 Mutual funds simplify the job of investing.
 But given that there are more than 1600 fund schemes to choose from, the task of choosing the right funds can itself become overwhelming.
 Here are the four important decision points you will be confronted with and we will tell you how you can make the right choices with ease.

 Debt fund or equity fund: First, you need to know if you want to invest in a debt fund or an equity fund.
 Both are meant to fulfil different needs.
 Debt funds offer steady but low returns.
 Given their low-risk/low-return profile, they are a suitable choice to meet short-term goals, where capital preservation assumes precedence over return potential.

 On the other hand, equity mutual funds invest in shares, which can earn far-higher returns but can also fluctuate much more in the short term.
 They are suitable for time horizons of five years or more.
 The chances of incurring losses from equity investments fall drastically over longer investment horizons.

-If you are a first-time investor looking to invest in equity, balanced funds could be a suitable option for you.
+If you are a first-time investor looking to invest in equity, aggressive hybrid funds could be a suitable option for you.
 These funds invest around 65 per cent of your money in equity and the rest in debt.
 With this combination, you get a controlled exposure to equity investing.
 The debt portion brings stability to your returns.

 Direct plan or regular plan: Every mutual fund now offers a direct plan and a regular plan.
 If you buy a fund from a distributor, that's a regular plan.
 And if you buy it directly from the fund house, without any intermediaries involved, that's a direct plan.